oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

-# Agentic Architecture and Code Walkthrough
+# Designing Agentic Workflows with MCP: Architecture and Code Walkthrough

 ### Introduction

-In this workshop we use notebook to demonstrates how to build a powerful AI agent that can search documents, generate PDFs, and handle email-related tasks using LangChain and Oracle GenAI.
-In this lab you will perform the following tasks
+This workshop leverages the Model Context Protocol (MCP) to demonstrate how to build a powerful AI agent capable of dynamic tool interaction, context management, and robust task execution.
+Through this LiveLab, you will learn to integrate Oracle GenAI and other services within an MCP-driven architecture to enable your agent to perform complex tasks such as searching documents, generating PDFs, and handling email-related operations.
+In this lab, you will perform the following tasks:

-1. Setting up the environment and dependencies
+1. Setting up the MCP-compatible environment and dependencies.
-2. Creating custom tools for our agent
+2. Setting Up an MCP Server to Isolate Tools for Secure Agent Execution
-3. Designing effective prompt templates
+3. Designing effective prompt templates that leverage MCP context
-4. Initializing and running the agent
+4. Initializing and running your MCP-enabled agent

 Let's get started!